 When the unfortunate injury strikes, what you put on your plate can help you speed up the recovery process.
-By giving your body certain nutrients you can promote the healing process including bone health, immune function and tissue repair.
-The following five tips help to break down how you can use nutrition as a tool to get you on the road to recovery.
+By giving your body certain nutrients, you can promote the healing process including bone health, immune function, and tissue repair.
+Our performance/nutrition meal plans can help you track and obtain these nutrients and adhere to the following five tips that break down how you can use nutrition as a tool to get you on the road to recovery.

 #1 - Get Enough Calories